IAEA voices concern for staff at Ukrainian nuclear plant, demands access | Headlines

 The U.N. nuclear watchdog is increasingly concerned about the welfare of Ukrainian staff at the Russian-held Zaporizhzhia nuclear power plant in Ukraine, Europe's largest, it said on Friday, adding that it must go there as soon as possible.

-"The IAEA is aware of recent reports in the media and elsewhere indicating a deteriorating situation for Ukrainian staff at the country's largest nuclear power plant," the International Atomic Energy Agency said in a statement.
+The International Atomic Energy Agency has for months said that the situation at Zaporizhzhia, where Ukrainian staff are working operating the plant under the order of Russian troops, poses a safety risk and that it wants to send a mission there.
+"The IAEA is aware of recent reports in the media and elsewhere indicating a deteriorating situation for Ukrainian staff at the country's largest nuclear power plant," a statement by the Vienna-based United Nations agency said.

-It added that it was "increasingly concerned about the difficult conditions facing staff".
+It added that it was "increasingly concerned about the difficult conditions facing staff..., and it must go there as soon as possible to address this and other urgent issues".
+One of those issues was that IAEA inspectors need to carry out verification work, including checking on the "large amounts" of nuclear material there.

+Although remote transmission of data on that material to IAEA headquarters was restored this month, physical inventory verifications must still be carried out in person by inspectors within an interval that "cannot exceed a specified duration", the agency said, without elaborating.
+Two of the plant's six reactors have recently been refuelled and such checks on that fuel are a prerequisite before restarting them, it added.
+Two reactors are currently operating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)